jakehanson/GPT_Web_Scraping/Prompt Engineering/README.md

 ## Prompt Engineering

 This directory stores files used for prompt engineering.
 The Assistants API notebook examined using Open AI's Assistant Endpoint.
 This endpoint turned out to be unnecessarily complex and costly, so I switched to the Chat Completions Endpoint.
 The Chat Completions API notebook is where I explored different prompts and evaluated the results against human benchmarks.
+The final prompt and sample output are shown below.

 #### Prompt